 - CO1-Explain the Curriculum Designing - CO2-Explain the learning hierarchies to help planning. - CO3-Explain the different instructional planning and its use. - CO4-Explain the Demonstrate skills in applying different adaptations for inclusive education. - CO5-Explain the effective use of different forms of evaluation.

 UNIT 1: Curriculum Design

-- 1.1 Curriculum Design-Concept, Definition and Principles - 1.2 Curriculum Design and Development: Subject centered, learner centered (CWLD) - 1.3 Types of curriculum- Core, Collateral - 1.4 Universal design of learning for curriculum development - 1.5 Principles of Inclusive Curriculum
+- 1.1 Curriculum Designing-Concept and Definition - 1.2 Principles of Curriculum Designing - 1.3 Universal design of learning for curriculum development - 1.4 Principles of Inclusive Curriculum